jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 No matter which we choose, Main Street wasn't happy with the results.

 That's because there is something fundamentally wrong with our society.
-Now its time, as our ancestors did repeatedly, we must step up and rethink our way of life.
+Now its time, as our ancestors did so many times before, we must step up and rethink our way of life.
 The hardest part isn't about explaining our problems or coming up with solutions.
 It involves the realization that we should be happy with our jobs, government, and life.

 It's our right to enjoy happy lives.

 Because individual happiness is the ultimate sign of a healthy society.
 Interesting to note, our ancestors were often happier then we are.
 Even though they were poor in comparison.
 Our grandparents or great-grandparents weren't "simpler."
 Nor did they have lower standards.
 They were content because they saw their society improve every year.

-Their hard work was more natural to bear because jobs and income were getting more secure.
+Their hard work was more natural to bear because jobs and income were worthwhile.

-In contrast, our society isn't reaching its potential.
+In contrast, our society encourages the "bullshitization" of work.
 The trends that make us unhappy like horrible commutes, expensive education, and mindless bureaucracies keep getting worse.
 A significant reason is that as employees and customers of big bureaucracies and corporations, we're powerless to demand better.

-But the more substantial cause for our society's decline is our belief in Left and Right political ideologies.
+But the bigger reason for our society's decline is our belief in Left and Right political ideologies.

 We keep alternating which "side" controls our governments.
 But nothing changes with either because the truth is we give Conservative and Progressive doctrines far too much credit.
 Regular people on Main Street following one (or hating another) is never going to solve our problems.